Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around consumer strength, it can genuinely reprice S&P 500 ETF.
+If a headline materially changes expectations around earnings beat expectations, it can genuinely reprice S&P 500 ETF.

-If a headline materially changes expectations around stable inflation, it can genuinely reprice S&P 500 ETF.
+If a headline materially changes expectations around improved market breadth, it can genuinely reprice S&P 500 ETF.

-If a headline materially changes expectations around policy accommodation, it can genuinely reprice S&P 500 ETF.
+If a headline materially changes expectations around strong economic data, it can genuinely reprice S&P 500 ETF.

 Headlines that are often noise